Creative & Community Music Leader Training – 24/25 May (Bristol)

 You can find full details of the role in the attached Trustee Recruitment Pack below.

-If you, or someone you know, would like more information or require support with the application process, please reach out to info@youngsouthampton.org, and a member of our steering group will be happy to assist.
+If you, or someone you know, would like more information or require support with the application process, please reach out to info@youngsouthampton.org.uk and a member of our steering group will be happy to assist.

 TRUSTEE RECRUITMENT PACK